 APRS Configuration 2: 2010-2013

 For the 2010 running of the Athens Marathon, the ACARA decided to move the APRS net off the voice-net frequency.
 To most easily accomplish this, the ACARA purchased a Byonics Micro-Trak AIO tracker.
 The Micro-Trak AIO is a complete, self-contained tracker consisting of a sensitive GPS receiver, a TinyTrak3 interface, and an 8-watt 2m transmitter mounted inside a small weather-proof Pelican case.
 Having the APRS on a different frequency than the voice-net allows a much higher packet transmission-rate of one every 35-seconds and reduces the number of packets lost due to collisions with traffic on the voice-net.

-To enable the mounting of a second 2m antennas to the bicycle, I added a side-arm to the original antenna bracket.
+To enable the mounting of a second 2m antenna to the bicycle, I added a side-arm to the original antenna bracket.
 The original SO-239 feedthrough holds the two pieces of aluminum together.
 A BNC feedthrough serves as the mount for the second antenna, an MFJ 1/2λ extendable BNC-mount whip.
 During the 2010 Marathon, I used the MFJ 1/2λ extendable whip for the voice radio and the Larsen 1/2λ antenna for the Micro-Trak AIO.
 I found that the mass in the side-arm and second antenna was enough to nearly defeat the original velcro mount so I ran a screw through the original aluminum plate and the top of my luggage rack.

 The Micro-Trak AIO is secured horizontally to the antenna bracket with velcro.